 Purchase here – Her Banished Knight’s Redemption, Amazon.co.uk

-I have been a keen supporter of Melissa Oliver’s work since reading her stunning debut last year, The Rebel Heiress and the Knight was an impressive book which was easily one of my favourite books of 2020, and much deservedly award winning too.
+I have been a keen supporter of Melissa Oliver’s work since reading her stunning debut last year, The Rebel Heiress and the Knight was an impressive book which was easily one of my favourite books of 2020, and much deservedly award-winning too.
 Since then I have been avidly awaiting the second book in the Notorious Knights Series, and here it is…..loud squeals….and it is a real doozy!!

 I love the opening scene, it sets up the story perfectly, it’s a beautiful initial meeting between two very young kindred spirits; squire William saves young Isabel from a fate worse than death and in return, she gives him a keepsake, but on their parting their brief acquaintance is long-lasting as they both feel fission of passion for the other, but they are two incredible young people torn apart by fate.

 Set during the First Baron’s War, the story opens in 1206 with a tense and dramatic prologue then we fast forward at lightning speed to 1218.
-I love the tidbits of history mixed so seamlessly through the story it gives the book real backbone and keeps you hooked, plus wanting to learn more not just about the fictional character’s on the page but also of the history.
+I love the tidbits of history mixed so seamlessly through the story it gives the book real backbone and keeps you hooked, plus wanting to learn more not just about the fictional character’s on the page but also about the history.

-Years later, their chance encounter will come back to haunt them both, exiled Knight William Geraint is found and is employed to find the long lost Lady de Clancy, what he doesn’t realise but soon will that the young lady he selflessly saved wasn’t a mere waif but non-other than the very woman he has been tasked to find; Lady Isabel de Clancy.
+Years later, their chance encounter will come back to haunt them both, exiled Knight William Geraint is found and is employed to find the long-lost Lady de Clancy, what he doesn’t realise but soon will that the young lady he selflessly saved wasn’t a mere waif but non-other than the very woman he has been tasked to find; Lady Isabel de Clancy.

-I love that they are both highly attuned to one and another, they really are kindred spirits neither too bothered about entering a perilous society of the age and both more than happy to disappear, but alas fate has brought them together once more and they must face what’s coming, but at least they have each other.
+I love that they are both highly attuned to one another, they really are kindred spirits neither too bothered about entering a perilous society of the age and both more than happy to disappear, but alas fate has brought them together once more and they must face what’s coming, but at least they have each other.

 I love both William and Isabel, they are such a wonderfully endearing and charming couple, I thoroughly enjoyed watching as they made their way forward traversing the strange set of circumstances around them and solving the mystery which has intricately entwined them together…but, what is it with these pendants?